 Most people need less LTC Insurance coverage than they think.
 Why?
 Consider this.
-When a person needs LTC services their lifestyle changes dramatically.
+When people need LTC services their lifestyle changes dramatically.
 There may be no need for a second car if one person is no longer driving.
-You will probably not need the motorcycle, the RV, snowmobiles or the boat.
-If travel is difficult, there may be no more Branson or Vegas trips, cruises, weekend getaways.
+They will probably not need the motorcycle, the RV, snowmobiles or the boat.
+If travel is difficult, there may be no more Branson or Vegas trips, cruises, or weekend getaways.
 Even dining out is more limited.
 The money used for these activities can be redirected toward the costs of LTC.

-Adding some funds out of your own pocket to help pay for care reduces the amount of LTC insurance you need.
-Can the yield from your nest egg be used to help pay for care without needing to dip into savings.
+Adding in some or all of what was spent on these things can help pay for care, reducing the amount of LTC insurance needed.
+Sometimes, the interest from the nest egg can be used to help pay for care without needing to dip into savings.

 2. Get LTC Insurance earlier rather than later.

 Good health is a “must” to qualify to get a long term care insurance policy.
 The longer someone waits to apply, the harder it will be to get.
-If health is a concern, we at The Long Term Care Guy may have options, as we have more companies available than most because LTC is all we do.
-Sometimes a short duration LTC insurance policy will accept a person with health concerns, giving you some coverage.
+If health is a concern, we at The Long Term Care Guy may have options.
+This is because we have access to more companies than most because LTC is all we do.
+Sometimes a short duration LTC insurance policy will accept a person with health concerns, giving some coverage.

 3. Consider INFLATION.

 More people will be in need of care.
-10,000 Baby Boomers are turning 65 everyday.
+10,000 Baby Boomers are turning 65 every day.
 This will continue through 2031, straining the LTC system.
 The federal department of Health and Human Services says that 70% of those aged 65 plus will need long term care services.

 4. Research LTC Insurance, and make sure to compare apples to apples.
 Consider these questions.

-- Is there 5% Compounded Inflation as a benefit?
-This is critical when protecting your nest egg.
-At this rate benefits will gradually double every 15 years.
+- Is there an automatic 5% compounded inflation rate built in?
+This is critical keep up with rising costs.
+At this rate, benefits will gradually double every 15 years

 5. Be informed about "Combo" products.

-"Combo" products that attempt to combine a LTC benefit with other financial products haven't found a way to include the inflation factor in a satisfactory way.
-Thus, in 10 to20 years (or more), collecting on one of them may be like filling a gas can for 75 cents today.
-(We at The Long Term Care Guy would offer this type of product if there was one that protects your nest egg in the same manner as traditional long term care insurance with 5% inflation benefit.)
+"Combo" products that claim to combine a LTC benefit with other financial products haven't found a way to include the inflation factor in a satisfactory way.
+Thus, in 10 to 20 years (or more), collecting on one of them may be like filling a gas can for 28 cents today.
+We at The Long Term Care Guy have not found a product like this that protects your nest egg in the same manner as traditional long term care insurance with 5% inflation benefit.

-Typically these combo products provide you a return of the money you initially paid in, but not much more.
-Profitable for the insurance company; very poor protection for you.
+Typically these combo products provide a return of the money initially paid in, but not much more.
+This is profitable for the insurance company but provides very poor protection for the client

-6. If you are already receiving care, you may still have options.
+6. If someone is already receiving care, they still may have options.

-Once in care, or a facility, there may be a way to stretch your existing money to pay for care for a longer time.
+Once in care or a facility, there may be a way to stretch existing money to pay for it for a longer time.
 If spending down to Medicaid is the last option, some money can be protected for family.